pypa/hatch/docs/why.md

 ## Environment management

-Here we will compare to both `tox` and `nox`.
+Here we compare to both `tox` and `nox`.
 At a high level, there are a few common advantages:

 - **Python management:** Hatch is able to automatically download [Python distributions](plugins/environment/virtual.md#internal-distributions) on the fly when specific versions that environments request cannot be found.
 The alternatives will raise an error, with the option to ignore unknown distributions.
 - **Philosophy:** In the alternatives, environments are for the most part treated as executable units where a dependency set is associated with an action.
 If you are familiar with container ecosystems, this would be like defining a `CMD` at the end of a Dockerfile but without the ability to change the action at runtime.
 This involves significant wasted disk space usually because one often requires slight modifications to the actions and therefore will define entirely different environments inherited from a base config just to perform different logic.
 Additionally, this can be confusing to users not just configuration-wise but also for execution of the different environments.